santiagoahl/customer-segmentation/README.md

 ## Key Features

-This machine learning model clusters the world contries according with econ and social data.
-This prediction is one of 4 clusters.
+This machine learning model clusters a set of costumers from its personal data.
+This prediction is one of 3 clusters.
 The dataset is taken from the [Customer Personality Analysis Kaggle Competition](https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis).
 So here are the key features of this project:

 * Prediction is based on these costumers' attributes